DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 *Linux:* `$ sha256sum bitcoin-0.17.1-x86_64-linux-gnu.tar.gz`

 Compare the output to the content in SHA256SUMS.asc for your installation file.
-If the hashes matches (capital letters or not doesn't matter), go ahead and install Bitcoin Core.
+If the hashes match (capital letters or not doesn't matter), go ahead and install Bitcoin Core.

 Once the installation is done, run Bitcoin Core.
 You should see a screen that looks something like this: